 When to wear it: Spandex is always a good idea for training clothes.
 That’s why all products in our MAX.
 PRFRMNCE range includes spandex in the material.

 The best thing about polyester is that it’s resistant to rain and also extremely durable and hard wearing.
 The bad thing is, it tends to smell as bacterias develop very well on these hydrophobic fibres.
-This is commonly avoided on most training clothes, and our Freeletics Wear range by special treatments applied to the fabrics.
+This is commonly avoided on most training clothes, and our Freeletics Essentials range by special treatments applied to the fabrics.
 It’s a low maintenance fabric: lightweight, crease resistant and fast drying as the fibres barely absorb any moisture.
 Easy to wear and wash quickly, ready for your next training session.

 When to wear it: Imagine Helios in the rain or a 10k run: this is when polyester benefits you the most, keeping dry.